 So, I think that’s one piece of it.
 And I think the second piece of it is that, in many ways, we’ve thought about jobs and designed jobs that are too small for the human spirit: they’re often focused on pixelated work, where the human beings doing the work are disconnected from how it supports the organization’s mission and how it impacts other human beings, and we’re not intentional about aligning individual strengths and passions to tasks and activities.”

 – Colleen Bordeaux

-Even if you know already know what creates more meaning for you, there are other factors that must also be present for you to have viable meaningful work.
+Even if you already know what creates more meaning for you, there are other factors that must also be present for you to have viable meaningful work.